-In January 2024, stakeholder meetings began to work on developing a guidance document to assist the facilities in complying with the requirements.
+In January 2024, stakeholder meetings began to work on developing a guidance document to assist the Tank Terminals in complying with the requirements.
 That same month, CCH Hazmat was contacted by county counsel to review and fine tune the draft ISO language.
-CCH Hazmat met weekly with county counsel over the next two months to clarify the draft ISO language.
+CCH Hazmat met with county counsel as well as with the Department of Conservation and Development to clarify the draft ISO language.
 Due to the expected changes to the draft ISO language, stakeholder meetings were postponed until revised language was proposed and allowed to be shared.
-CCH Hazmat concluded working with county counsel in June 2024 to update the draft ISO language.
+The draft amendment language was finalized in August 2024.
+Appendix A of this staff report includes a redlined copy of the updated amendment that highlights the changes proposed to the existing language.